Drug information provided by: IBM Micromedex

 Travel—Keep a recent prescription and your medical history with you.
 Be prepared for an emergency as you would normally.
 Make allowances for changing time zones and keep your meal times as close as possible to your usual meal times.

 In case of emergency—There may be a time when you need emergency help for a problem caused by your diabetes.
 You need to be prepared for these emergencies.
 It is a good idea to wear a medical identification (ID) bracelet or neck chain at all times.
 Also, carry an ID card in your wallet or purse that says that you have diabetes and a list of all of your medicines.

 Under certain conditions, too much metformin can cause a serious condition, called lactic acidosis.
 The symptoms of lactic acidosis are severe and appear quickly.
 Lactic acidosis usually occurs when other serious health problems are present, such as a heart attack or kidney failure.
-The symptoms of lactic acidosis include: abdominal or stomach discomfort, decreased appetite, diarrhea, fast or shallow breathing, a general feeling of discomfort, muscle pain or cramping, and unusual sleepiness, tiredness, or weakness.
+The symptoms of lactic acidosis include: stomach discomfort, decreased appetite, diarrhea, fast or shallow breathing, a general feeling of discomfort, muscle pain or cramping, and unusual sleepiness, tiredness, or weakness.
 If you have more than one of these symptoms together, you should get emergency medical help right away.

 This medicine may increase your risk of having leg, toe, or midfoot amputation (leg removal surgery).
 Check with your doctor right away if you have pain, tenderness, sores or ulcers, or infections on your leg or foot.